avdstaaij/gdpc/docs/source/overview/basic-world-interaction.md

 {python}`from gdpc import Editor, Block`.

 The `Editor` class is the main point of communication between GDPC and the GDMC HTTP interface, and thus, the Minecraft world.
-Every form of world interaction goes through it.
+Almost every form of world interaction goes through it.
 It has methods like `placeBlock()` and `getBlock()`, and it stores various settings, resources, buffers and caches related to world interaction.